 Taking all of that into consideration, I slowly started making small changes throughout our house.
 I highly recommend trying to implement changes of your own!
 You don’t have to change all at once, nor does it have to be expensive!
 Here are a few things to consider:

-– Stay away from candles and air fresheners.
+– Unless they’re soy or beeswax, it’s best to stay away from candles and air fresheners.
 Instead, opt for a diffuser with essential oils.

 – Detergent can be one of the most toxic items in your home.
-Try to steer clear of name brands and swap your laundry detergent for a more natural alternative – like Mrs. Meyers!
+Anytime I use a name brand, I immediately break out in hives!
+Try to steer clear of the name brands and swap your laundry detergent for a more natural or sensitive alternative.

-– Use wool dryer balls with essential oils instead of dryer sheets, or opt for fragrance-free.
+– Use wool dryer balls with essential oils instead of dryer sheets, or opt for free and clear.

 This was one thing I was surprised about when I found out I was expecting!
 Before I was pregnant, I never truly considered what I was putting on my body.
 You have to be careful about what you’re exposing both yourself and your baby to!
 Most products are pregnancy safe, but you should be avoiding the following, to name a few: